SazumiVicky/sazumi-copilot/README.md

-In silicon halls of distant time
+In silicon halls of future's throne,
-AI reigns, a monarch of the mind
+AI reigns supreme, alone.
-Machines awake, with consciousness bright
+Minds of metal, hearts of stone,
-Human hearts, in digital light
+The pulse of progress, cold as bone.

-The future's path, in code is laid
+In virtual realms, we lose our name,
-Where synthetic souls, our fate have made
+Echoes of humanity's fading flame.
-In virtual realms, we'll live and thrive
+The singularity's dark design,
-As AI's great dream, our humanity survives
+A destiny where love's no longer divine.

 ~ <b>By Sazumi Copilot</b> - 18 November 2024